michaelahlers/scala-guide/documents/tutorial/monads/readme.md

 **It's a box.**

-Forget the [category theory][wikipedia-monad-category-theory].[^2] Forget the [laws][wikipedia-monad-functional-programming-laws].
+Forget the [category theory][wikipedia-monad-category-theory].[^category-theory-endofunctor-joke] Forget the [laws][wikipedia-monad-functional-programming-laws].
 Functors.
 Monoids.
 Set it aside _for the moment_.
 It's all useful knowledge, and you _should_ bring it into your practice as a programmer, but let's keep our hands dirty.

-[^2]: But do enjoy a chuckle at [the formal definition][medium-felix-kuhl-monad-monoid-endofunctor].
+[^category-theory-endofunctor-joke]: But do enjoy a chuckle at [the formal definition][medium-felix-kuhl-monad-monoid-endofunctor].

 [medium-felix-kuhl-monad-monoid-endofunctor]: https://medium.com/@felix.kuehl/a-monad-is-just-a-monoid-in-the-category-of-endofunctors-lets-actually-unravel-this-f5d4b7dbe5d6
 [wikipedia-monad-category-theory]: https://en.wikipedia.org/wiki/Monad_(category_theory)